 This course is designed so that it can be done entirely remotely.
 Course materials will be delivered by video, lecture notes will be posted online, and homework assignments and exams will be assigned online.
-All of this is designed so that you, the student, can take this course at your own pace, with a high degree of flexibility should you encounter illness, family or work responsibilities, or other issues that impact your schedule.
+All of this is designed so that you, the student, can take this course at your own pace, with a high degree of flexibility should you encounter illness, family or work responsibilities, or other issues that impact your schedule, health and semester.

 Because of this, the primary purpose of our online meetings will not be to deliver lectures.
-Instead, some of the lecture content will be pre-recorded in short video segments and posted online with accompanying notes.
-Video recordings of lectures will be condensed, and we'll go into more details during meetings.
-We will use our online time together to ask and answer questions, and to work with other students on practice problems - more like a traditional TA session or office hours than a lecture.
+Instead, most of the lecture content will be pre-recorded in short video segments and posted online with accompanying notes.
+Video recordings of lectures will be condensed, and more detail can be found in the notes, the textbook, and discussed during our Zoom meetings.
+We will use our online time together to ask and answer questions, and to work with other students on practice problems, and for periodic quizzes.
 Attendance during our weekly meetings is highly recommended.